yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 buffer:
   max_retry_times: 3
   max_retry_interval: 1
-  train_dataset:
+  explorer_input:
+    taskset:
+      name: countdown
+      path: 'countdown_dataset/oneshot-split'
+      split: train
+      format:
+        prompt_key: 'question'
+        response_key: 'answer'
+    eval_tasksets: []
+    default_workflow_type: 'math_workflow'
+    default_reward_fn_type: 'countdown_reward'
+  trainer_input:
+    experience_buffer:
       name: countdown_buffer
       storage_type: queue
-    algorithm_type: ppo
       path: 'sqlite:///countdown.db'
     sft_warmup_dataset: null
 ```

-- `buffer.max_retry_times`: The maximum number of retries when loading the dataset from database.
+- `buffer.max_retry_times`: The maximum number of retries when loading the data from database.
-- `buffer.max_retry_interval`: The maximum interval between retries when loading the dataset from database.
+- `buffer.max_retry_interval`: The maximum interval between retries when loading the data from database.
-- `buffer.train_dataset`: The configuration of the training dataset.
+- `buffer.explorer_input.taskset`: The configuration of the taskset.
+- `buffer.explorer_input.taskset.name`: The name of the taskset.
+- `buffer.explorer_input.taskset.path`: The path to the taskset.
+- `buffer.explorer_input.taskset.split`: The split name of the taskset used for training.
+Default is `train`.
+- `buffer.explorer_input.taskset.format`: The format of the taskset.
+It includes `prompt_key`, `response_key`, `workflow_key` and `reward_fn_key`.
+- `buffer.explorer_input.eval_tasksets`: The configuration of the eval tasksets.
+It is a list of tasksets which will be used for evaluation.
+And it is empty by default.
+- `buffer.explorer_input.default_workflow_type`: The default workflow type for `taskset` and `eval_tasksets`.
+- `buffer.explorer_input.default_reward_fn_type`: The default reward function type for `taskset` and `eval_tasksets`.
+- `buffer.trainer_input.experience_buffer`: The configuration of experience_buffer.
+- `buffer.trainer_input.experience_buffer.name`: The name of the experience buffer.
+- `buffer.trainer_input.experience_buffer.storage_type`: The storage type of the experience buffer.
+Default is `queue`.
+- `buffer.trainer_input.experience_buffer.path`: The sql path to store the experience buffer.
+It can be empty to indicate not saving to the database.
-- `buffer.sft_warmup_dataset`: The configuration of the SFT warmup dataset.
+- `buffer.trainer_input.sft_warmup_dataset`: The configuration of the SFT warmup dataset.
+The structure of `sft_warmup_dataset` is the similar to `buffer.explorer_input.taskset`.

 ## Explorer